Tammy-Butcher/test1-rev/docs/Configure Media Features/allow-webcast-features.md

 To enable, select the **Allow Polls on Webcasts** checkbox in the **Webcast User Engagement** section.

-## Allow Q&A
+## Allow Q\&A

-If you have the **Allow Q&A on Webcasts** option checked, the [Enable Q&A](doc:add-qa-to-a-webcast) toggle becomes available during Event setup.
-This allows Event Admins and Hosts to decide whether or not they want Rev’s Q&A features available on their Webcast events.
+If you have the **Allow Q\&A on Webcasts** option checked, the [Enable Q\&A](doc:add-qa-to-a-webcast) toggle becomes available during Event setup.
+This allows Event Admins and Hosts to decide whether or not they want Rev’s Q\&A features available on their Webcast events.

-To enable, select the **Allow Q&A on Webcasts** checkbox in the **Webcast User Engagement** section.
+To enable, select the **Allow Q\&A on Webcasts** checkbox in the **Webcast User Engagement** section.

 ## Allow Live Event Banners